Who we are and what we do

 "Bringing over 25 years of expertise in business, environmental education and marine conservation, making her an invaluable team member"

-A lineal descendant with a degree in Environmental Science with a focus on environmental policy from Linfield University in Oregon, Kainalu leads HKNʻs Hoaʻāina Marine Team.
-He completed two years of internship at the Miloliʻi CBSFA focusing on ROI, Taape, and other marine invasive species removals.
+A lineal descendant with a degree in Environmental Science focusing on environmental policy, oversees intertidal and ocean surveys, monitoring, and data collection.
+He completed a two-year internship at the Miloliʻi CBSFA focusing on ROI, Taape, and the removal of other marine invasive species.
 He is also the Makai Watch Coordinator for Kealakekua Bay.
+Kainalu is also certified by Hawaiʻi Wai Ola and serves as the Water Quality Regional Coordinator for South Kona.

 A lineal descendant and a passion to serve her ancestral lands, Kanoe is young working mother and wife, and a lauhala weaver.
 She joins the HKN ʻohana with online retail and social media crowding experience.